 Year in Review

-This year, the Natural Curiosity team has been able to support and connect with educators in new ways.
+This year, the Natural Curiosity team supported educators in new ways through our expanded virtual programming.
+Leveraging the opportunities created by the global pandemic, we have engaged more educators in our professional learning programs than ever before.
 None of this would have been possible without your support.
 Thank you, miigwetch!

 Impact and Reach